rcc-uchicago/user-guide/docs/midway23/midway_data_transfer.md

 ## Secure Copy (SCP)

-Mac and Linux systems provide a `scp` command which can be accessed from the command line.
+macOS and Linux systems provide a `scp` command which can be accessed from the command line.

 To transfer files from your local computer to your home directory (see [Data Storage](../midway23/midway_data_storage.md) for information on directories), open a terminal window and issue the command: